TheAcharya/MarkersExtractor/README.md

 > "markers-extractor-cli" can't be opened because the developer cannot be verified...

-- To approve the process and allow `markers-extractor-cli` to run, go to System Preferences, Security & Privacy, General, and look in the bottom right corner for a button to click.
+- To approve the process and allow `markers-extractor-cli` to run, go to:
+  _System Preferences → Security & Privacy → General_, and look in the bottom right corner for a button to click.
 - After approving `markers-extractor-cli`, it should run successfully.
 - For more information, visit https://support.apple.com/en-us/HT202491.

 ### Examples

-For ease of use, usage and creation of `.sh` files is **recommended**.
+For ease of use, usage and creation of shell scripts (`.sh` files) is **recommended**.

 1. Create a folder called **MarkersExtractor** on your Desktop.
 2. Place the latest pre-compiled binary with the folder.